rafaski/currency_scraper_api/README.md

 7. Making async HTTP requests with `httpx`

 ### Web scraping
-The list of all supported currency codes in `/currencies` endpoint was scraped using `BeautifulSoup` framework.
+The list of all supported currency names and codes in `/currencies` endpoint was scraped using `BeautifulSoup` framework.
 All user currency input is validated against that list.

 ### Authentication